Stephanie Rickard - Speech Pathologist

 Stephanie graduated as a Speech Pathologist in 1987.
 She has had many years of Paediatric experience in a range of settings including Hospitals, Community Health, Early Intervention and Specialist Children’s Services.
 She worked in the United Kingdom for two years and gained invaluable experience working in a Language Unit with school aged children with severe language and learning disorders.

 Stephanie established the practice in 1997.
 It has been located in Ivanhoe since 2006.

 Stephanie is a dedicated Speech Language Therapist who enjoys working with families in the long-term.
 She works with a wide range of children with communication, speech and language difficulties.
-Her special interests and expertise are Specific Language Disorders, Stuttering in young children, Literacy issues in School-aged children, and Articulation and Phonological disorders.
+Her special interests and expertise are Developmental Language Disorders, Stuttering in young children, Literacy issues in School-aged children, and Articulation and Phonological disorders.
 While working directly with the child, Stephanie’s focus is always on parent education and involving parents in the therapy process, to ensure that they are able to work with their own child to attain the best communication skills possible.

 Stephanie is committed to continual Professional Development.
 She is a Member of Speech Pathology Australia and is a Certified Practising Speech Pathologist.

 Imogen graduated with a Bachelor of Speech Pathology (Honours) from La Trobe University in 2006.
 Since then, she has worked with pre-school and school aged children in Community Health, Early Childhood Intervention and school settings in both Australia and the United Kingdom.

 Imogen has a passion for working with children and their families to support communication development.
 She has spent the last five years working in Early Childhood Intervention in Melbourne's northern suburbs, working with children with a range of developmental concerns, including autism spectrum disorder (ASD) and global developmental delay.